-An occupational license is a special restricted license issued to persons whose license has been suspended or revoked for certain offenses (other than medical reasons or delinquent child support).
-An occupational license authorizes the operation of a non-commercial motor vehicle in connection with a person's occupation, for educational purposes, or in the performance of essential household duties.
+An occupational license is a special restricted license issued after a driver’s license has been suspended or revoked for certain offenses.
+An occupational license authorizes the operation of a non-commercial motor vehicle in connection with a person’s occupation, for educational purposes, or in the performance of essential household duties.

 Texas Administrative Code

 Part 1 Texas Department of Public Safety